 - If Adam and Eve were created on the 6th “day” and didn’t sin till some time after the Sabbath “day”, they would be over a thousand years old by the time they left the garden of Eden.
 But the Bible says Adam only lived 930 years.
 (Or should that be interpreted as 339 million years?)

 - If a day means a thousand years, does that mean Moses actually fasted for 40,000 years?4 Or am I only supposed to interpret a day as a thousand years when it’s convenient for trying to make the Bible say something closer to what I already believe?

 - Even if the Bible doesn’t always mean the same thing by a day, surely it means the same thing regarding the creation week and the Sabbath, since it says we are to rest on the seventh day of the week just like God did.
 So does that mean we’re supposed to work for 6000 years and then rest for 1000 years?
 More likely it just means the creation week is meant to be an actual week.

 “That’s all still too literal… There was no real creation week.
 The whole Adam and Eve story is just an allegory that was written to promote celibacy.
 The tempting forbidden fruit represents sex; the tree of knowledge is knowledge in the biblical sense.”

 No, God can’t have wanted Adam and Eve to abstain from sex in that story.
 The first thing he does after creating them is command them to reproduce!
 Paul clearly didn’t think Adam and Eve were just a myth, or he wouldn’t have used them as an example to justify subjugating women.
+Why would the Bible include all those genealogical details if the stories were all just meant to be metaphorical?
 And if Genesis isn’t literally true, what do we need Jesus for?
 Wasn’t his mission supposed to be to save humanity from the mess Adam and Eve got us into?